B.S., Electrical Engineering, Northwestern University

-Dr. Thomas G. Moore is the Graduate Program Director of the Engineering Management program and for Systems Engineering program at UMBC.
+Dr. Thomas G. Moore is the Graduate Program Director for Systems Engineering and Engineering Management programs at UMBC.
 Dr. Moore has worked over 25 years in industry designing, developing, and testing products.
 His most recent position was the Director of Systems Engineering and Logistics for Northrop Grumman Electronic Systems.
 While at Electronic Systems Dr. Moore held a variety of positions ranging from technical strategy development to business area director responsible for capturing and executing technology development programs.

 Dr. Moore received his B.S., M.S., and Ph.D. in Electrical Engineering from Northwestern University.
 He attended the Harvard Business School General Managers Program.
 Dr. Moore has published papers in the areas of computational electromagnetics, and radar signal processing.
 He holds several patents.
 Dr. Moore is a senior member of the IEEE, and a member of Sigma Xi.

 B.S., Biology, State University of New York at Geneseo